Golf Tutorials

 • The Single-Strap Bag: Found on older carry bags and most cart bags (intended to make the short walk from the car to the cart easier), this classic design features one padded strap that goes over a single shoulder.
 While good for quick carries, it's not ideal for walking 18 challenging holes since it places all the pressure on one side of your body.

-• The Dual-Strap System (or Backpack straps): Featured on every stand and carry bag today as a standard design, with two over-the-shoulder straps connected to a small center piece - much like your everyday backpack a student or outdoors hiker will have...
-This design's popularity makes sense for a few reasons since its creation: it distributes the bag’s weight evenly across both shoulders and your back, a much stronger foundation for the golfer to work off of.
-This makes this the number one design for walking long treks up anddown hill onthe course, making your game more enjoyable as a whole.
-Your game thanks you afterwards when a good score is written down, and a great walk is remembered.
-It also frees up both of your hands since you may adjust the bag and head to the green toread the slopes a bit easier without luging anything around.
+• The Dual-Strap System (or Backpack straps): Featured on every stand and carry bag today as a standard design, with two over-the-shoulder straps connected to a small centerpiece - much like your everyday backpack a student or outdoors hiker will have.
+This design's popularity makes sense for a few reasons: it distributes the bag’s weight evenly across both shoulders and your back, providing a much stronger foundation for the golfer.
+This makes it the number one design for walking long treks up and down the course, making your game more enjoyable as a whole.
+Your game thanks you afterward when a good score is written down, and a great walk is remembered.
+It also frees up both of your hands so you may adjust the bag and head to the green to read the slopes a bit easier without lugging anything around.

 How to Set Up a Single-Strap Golf Bag